The documented history of the Italian Volpino is a long journey from the 4th century B.C. until today.

 Shepherds and Rustic Italian Volpinos

-To better protect their livestock, many Italian shepherds used to keep Volpinos with their sheepdogs.
-Thanks to his very acute hearing and his excellent eyesight the Volpino detects immediately early signs of danger (especially wolves) and acts as an alarm for the big sheepdogs.
+To better protect their livestock, many Italian shepherds kept Volpinos alongside their sheepdogs.
+Thanks to their exceptionally keen hearing and excellent eyesight, Volpinos could quickly detect early signs of danger (especially wolves) and alert the larger sheepdogs.

-The photo below was taken in the 50's in the montain of Abruzzo region (Italy) and shows a shepherd with his 6 Abruzzese sheepdogs (Cane da pastore abruzzese) and a Rustic Italian Volpino.
+The photo below, taken in the 1950s in the Abruzzo region of Italy, shows a shepherd with his six Abruzzese Sheepdogs (Cane da Pastore Abruzzese) and a rustic Italian Volpino.

 Queen Victoria's Volpinos

-During her visit in Tuscany (24th March - 22nd April 1888), Queen Victoria fell in love with the Italian Volpino and she imported to England four Italian Volpinos: Marco, Beppo, Lina and Gina.
+During her visit to Tuscany (March 24th - April 22nd, 1888), Queen Victoria fell in love with the Italian Volpino and imported four of them to England: Marco, Beppo, Lina, and Gina.

-During her second visit in Tuscany (23rd March - 26th April 1893) Queen Victoria imported more Volpinos to England, including Turi, the white Italian Volpino pictured with Queen Victoria (Photo below).
+On her second visit to Tuscany (March 23rd - April 26th, 1893), Queen Victoria brought more Volpinos back to England, including Turi, the white Italian Volpino pictured with her (see photo below).

-Of course the Volpinos imported from Italy by Queen Victoria were beautiful "aristocratic" Volpinos bought from aristocratic Italians.
+Naturally, the Volpinos imported by Queen Victoria were beautiful "aristocratic" examples, purchased from Italian aristocrats.

 Bred for Function vs Bred for Show